shivkumar98/OCP-Java-Examples/src/review_questions/chapter_8/attempt_1/README.md

 ❓

 ### My answer:
-* E - true, PrintReader is not a thing
+* E - true, PrintReader is not a thing✅✅✅✅✅
 <hr>